 NEXUS COUNSELLING SERVICES & COVID-19

 In the wake of the COVID-19 pandemic, your safety and health is paramount.
-Whether you are a new or existing client, to accommodate your concerns and maintain your health and safety, Candace is offering video conferencing appointments.
+Whether you are a new or existing client, to accommodate your concerns and maintain your health and safety and that of your family, friends and community, Candace is offering video conferencing appointments.
 On the 'Your Booking' page, select your preferred option for video conference counselling session.
 Once you have scheduled your video conference appointment, Candace will be notified and will send both instructions and link for the video conference platform.

 Mission Statement/Therapeutic Approach